 Sharing from Google Drive

 To get the sharing link you need for a file stored in Google Drive, first, navigate to the file you wish to share.
 Right-click on the title of the file to open the options menu for the file.
-Click the Get Link option.
+Click the "Copy Link" option.

 Linking to a Hosted File